PaddlePaddle/models/modelcenter/PP-LiteSeg/benchmark_en.md

 ### 1.1 Environment

-* Test the segmentation accuracy (mIoU): PaddleSeg is used for training and testing on Cityscapes dataset.
+* Segmentation accuracy (mIoU): PP-LightSeg is used for training and testing on Cityscapes dataset.
-* Test the segmentation speed (FPS): The hardware is Nvidia GPU (1080Ti).
+* Inference latency on Nvidia GPU: The hardware is Nvidia GPU (1080Ti).
 To keep the same as other methods, first use [infer_onnx_trt.py](https://github.com/PaddlePaddle/PaddleSeg/blob/release/2.6/deploy/python/infer_onnx_trt.py) to convert the model to ONNX format, and then use the native TRT prediction engine for testing.

 ### 1.2 Datasets

-* Use the Cityscapes dataset for testing.
+* Cityscapes dataset is used for testing.

 ### 1.3 Benchmark